 - Additional time is made up of a before and after discussions.

 - Try to provide a critical, yet supportive lens when giving feedback.
-Remember - these are second year students and they have only been taking this course for eight weeks.
-Their ideas might be fresh!

 Due to the tight timetabling of classroom schedules, we ask that all volunteers arrive promptly to their assignment(s), as instructed by the Hunter Centre.
 We acknowledge that sometimes, life happens, and you may need to withdraw from your volunteer assignment.
 We ask that you please give us at least 48 hours' notice to find a replacement.

 Meanwhile, if you have any questions please feel free to contact us!